AzureAD/microsoft-authentication-library-for-js/samples/msal-node-samples/README.md

 $ npm start
 ```

-2. If you're executing a web application scenario, navigate to http://localhost:3000.
+2. If you're executing a web application scenario, navigate to http://localhost:3000 (3000 is the default port.
+This configuration can be changed in a sample's `index.js` file.).

 3. For command line apps, follow the displayed instructions to use the sample application.